Marvel-create/Global-Happiness-GDG/README.md

-This looks **really solid** 👌 — it’s clear, structured, and covers all the essentials.

-Just two quick refinements I’d suggest:

-1. ✅ **Add the model performance table** (R², RMSE, MSE) like we did earlier — it makes the README stronger and more complete.
-2. ✅ Format the "How to Run" section as code blocks so it’s copy-paste ready.

-Here’s the improved version:

----

 # 🌍 Global Happiness Report (2015–2023) – GDG Bowen University

 This project analyzes the **World Happiness Report data (2015–2023)** as part of the **Google Developer Group on Campus (GDG) Data & ML Lead assessment** at Bowen University.